-Gay Clarkson Gay Clarkson BA Art History, MS Art Education Volunteer Gay Clarkson has happily served as a Board Member of the New London/Waterford AAUW since 2013.
+Gay Clarkson received her BA in Art History and MS in Art Education.
+She volunteers and has happily served as a Board Member of the New London/Waterford AAUW since 2013.
 In 2015, she became Program Vice President; she is proud to say all of her monthly programs were special and well received.
 It is interesting to note some of the speakers even joined our Branch.
 Gay finds this especially gratifying since the Branch can only pay speakers $50 per presentation.
 In 2018, Gay was elected President, and she is doing everything in her power to keep the Branch together during this stressful Pandemic time.
 There was a lack of members paying their dues.
 Gay phoned every member and visited with them.
 Financial Chair Jeanne O’Connell, reports most of the delinquent members have paid their dues.
 Gay is passionate about fundraising and helping people.
 She has been fundraising and volunteering since she was eight years old.
 She is currently serving as President of the Friends of the Eastern Connecticut Symphony Orchestra.
 She also is a Board Member of S.T.E.P.S and the Recording Secretary of Expressiones.
 Both of these groups are local non-profits.
 In 2018, she was elected Volunteer of the Year by the Chamber of Commerce of Eastern Connecticut.

 Lower Conn.
 Valley